-Aim: To analyze the evidence of validity and reliability of the TGMD-2 for low-income preschoolers; and to investigate the associations between the final model with sex, age and BMI.
-Methods: 368 preschoolers (3-5 years; 4.80±0.48; 176 boys) located in deprived areas were assessed for anthropometric measures and motor competence via the TGMD-2.
+To analyze the evidence of validity and reliability of the Test of Gross Motor Development, Second Edition (TGMD-2) for low-income preschoolers; and to investigate the associations between the final model with sex, age, and body mass index (BMI).
+Methods: 368 preschoolers (3-5 years old [M = 4.80, SD = 0.48]; 176 boys) located in deprived areas were assessed for anthropometric measures and motor competence via the TGMD-2.
 A two-factor model (12 skills) was used and confirmatory indexes were calculated.
 The Bayesian criteria and the Composite Reliability were employed to evaluate alternative models.
-Relationships between the final model proposed with age, sex and BMI were calculated using a network analysis (Mplus 8.0; Rstudio).
-Results: A two-factor model (locomotion and object control) with adequate values (>0.30) for the six skills (gallop, leap, slide, strike, throw and roll) and presented excellent indexes.
-Relationships between sex and throwing (r = -.22), and strike (r = -.21), indicated better performance for the boys.
-Positive relationships were found for age with slide (r = 0.23) and hop (r = 0.28) and for BMI with throw (r = 0.18).
-Conclusion: Validity of a TGMD-2 short version for low income preschoolers was presented.
-The machine learning analysis to associate FMS with gender, age and BMI seems useful to optimize future interventions.
+Relationships between the final model proposed with age, sex, and BMI were calculated using a network analysis (Mplus 8.0; Rstudio).
+Results: A two-factor model (locomotion and object control) with adequate values (>0.30) for the six skills (gallop, leap, slide, strike, throw, and roll) presented excellent indexes.
+Relationships between sex and throwing (r = -.22), and strike (r = -.21), indicated better performance for boys.
+Positive relationships were found for age with slide (r = 0.23) and hop (r = 0.28), and for BMI with throw (r = 0.18).
+Conclusion: Validity of a TGMD-2 short version for low-income preschoolers was present.
+The machine learning analysis to associate fundamental movement skills with gender, age, and BMI seems useful to optimize future interventions.

 Bibliographical noteAccepted author manuscript version reprinted, by permission, from Journal of Motor Learning and Development, 2020, https://doi.org/10.1123/jmld.2019-0040 © Human Kinetics, Inc.